 12. BANK RECONCILIATION: The auditor can collect copy of bank reconciliation prepared by management.
 He can examine that there is no error or fraud on the part of accounting staff or bank employees.

 13. TAX SHEETS: The auditor can collect copy of tax sheets.
 The figures recorded in tax sheets are record of the current year.
-In case of need it can be used to draw conclusion about business matters.
+In case of need it can be used to draw a conclusion about business matters.

 14. BUSINESS HISTORY: The date of start of business is recorded.
 The nature of business and types of products is stated.
-The share in market may be noted.
+The share in the market may be noted.
 This information is helpful for audit purpose.

-15. BUSINESS ADDRESS: The official address of business is necessary for the auditor.
+15. BUSINESS ADDRESS: The official address of the business is necessary for the auditor.
 The name of building, street, city, and province must be recorded for incoming mail.

 16. ORGANISATION CHART: The organization chart may be collected from management.
 The name and duties of all officers may be noted in order to check performance.
 This chart helps to understand the working of business:

 17. ENGAGEMENT LETTER: A copy of engagement letter can be kept on record for future reference.
-The terms and conditions Of appointment of auditor and scope of audit work are stated in it.
+The terms and conditions Of appointment of the auditor and the scope of audit work are stated in it.

-18. COPY OF DOCUMENTS: The auditor should collect copy of documents relating to business activities.
+18. COPY OF DOCUMENTS: The auditor should collect a copy of documents relating to business activities.
 The correspondence with various debtors and creditors may be made.
 The copy of such documents is useful for audit of books.

-19. COPY OF CONTRACTS: The auditor can collect copy of contracts made by managements for purchase and sale of goods and other assets: The checking of such contract is essential to note the terms and conditions.
+19. COPY OF CONTRACTS: The auditor can collect a copy of contracts made by managements for purchase and sale of goods and other assets: The checking of such contract is essential to note the terms and conditions.

 20. ACCOUNTING SYSTEM: The auditor can note the system of accounting.
-The books, personnel and devices can be applied to maintain record, A good system of accounting can produce reliable results for audit.
+The books, personnel and devices can be applied to maintain a record, A good system of accounting can produce reliable results for audit.